 The ARCADIS Global Disputes Surveys regularly show that the top 5 causes of construction disputes worldwide can be summarised as contract users nor reading, understanding or using their contract.
 My own 2014 Contract Users Survey showed that less than 50% of contract users found construction contracts easy to understand.

 There are a number of prime culprits which make it harder for users to understand their contracts:

-- Jargon and terminology: very few standard forms are written in plain language and barely any have been awarded the Crystal Mark*
+- Jargon and terminology: very few standard forms are written in plain language and few popular contracts have been awarded the Crystal Mark

 - Complexity: even the simpler standard forms contain multiple sections (core clauses, contract particulars, supplementary provisions, annexes, optional clauses); and there are legal requirements in other documents (preliminaries, specifications).

 What should we do?